KrisKasprzak/PowerPoint_to_INO/README.md

-<b><h2><center>Code Generator for Converting PowerPoint Slides to .ino for 320 x 240 and 480 x 320 Displays</center></h1></b>
+<b><h2><center>Code Generator for Converting PowerPoint Slides to .ino </center></h1></b>
-Speed creating graphical screens for your MCU projects by first creating screens in PowerPoint.
-This utility will convert PowerPoint slide graphics to code that can be compiled and uploaded to common MCU's such as Teensy and ESP-32's.
+Speed creating graphical screens for your MCU projects by first creating screens in PowerPoint the automaticall generate the .ino .
+This utility will convert PowerPoint slide graphics to code that can be compiled and uploaded to common MCU's such as Teensy and ESP-32's and for 320 x 240 and 480 x 320 displays.
 This code generator is written in VBA and embedded in PowerPoint as a macro.
-Most common PowerPoint objects are supported.
-This utility is great for creating screens for monitoring systems, control systems, reporting systems, and more.
+The most common PowerPoint objects are supported making this utility great for creating screens for monitoring systems, control systems, reporting systems, and more.
 See the examples below.

 <b><h3>Tested with</b></h3>
 <li>Tested with Teensy 3.2 and ILI9341_t3 (320 x 240)</li>